 The argument makes me think of military veterans.
 Strange, I know, but hear me out.

-I know many veterans who feel like they don’t know how to respond and feel uncomfortable when they are thanked because they don’t know how to respond, and the reasoning is simple.
+I know many veterans who feel uncomfortable when they are thanked for their service because they don’t know how to respond, and the reasoning is simple.
 To them, they just did their jobs, so saying “you’re welcome” would be acknowledging some extraordinary action, which they don’t feel they performed.
 People have even thanked me for supporting my husband, who is a veteran, and I never know what to say.
 They’re thanking me for supporting my husband, but isn’t that what a spouse does?
 Some will now say “thank you” in response to being thanked.
 It feels awkward, too, but it kind of downplays their actions while appreciating the thanks.

 (Note: I’m not saying don’t thank veterans.
 Many of them appreciate being thanked, especially the older generations.
 And their actions were extraordinary, whether they feel that way not.)